KubeRocketCI/docs/docs/operator-guide/upgrade/upgrade-keycloak-19.0.md

 ```bash
 PGPASSWORD="${postgresql_postgres-password}" vacuumdb --analyze --verbose -d keycloak -U postgres
 ```

 For all databases, run the following command:

 ```bash
 PGPASSWORD="${postgresql_postgres-password}" vacuumdb --analyze --verbose --all -U postgres
 ```

-## Migrate Postgres Database From Postgres v.11.x to v.14.5 <a name="KPM"></a>
+## Migrate Postgres Database From Postgres v.11.x to v.14.5

 :::info
-    There is a [Postgres database migration script](#Pdms) at the end of this tutorial.
+  There is a [Postgres database migration script](#postgres-database-migration-script) at the end of this tutorial.
 Please read the section below before using the script.
 :::

-To upgrade Keycloak by migrating Postgres database from Postgres v.11.x to v.14.5, perform the steps described in the [Prerequisites](#Prrqsts) section of this tutorial, and then perform the following steps:
+To upgrade Keycloak by migrating Postgres database from Postgres v.11.x to v.14.5, perform the steps described in the [Prerequisites](#prerequisites) section of this tutorial, and then perform the following steps:

 ### Export Postgres Databases